MeNixq/discord-token-grabber/README.md

 3. grab the .exe from the release directory and send it to you victims

 # deplantis#6315
-if you have any code tips contact me on discord then
+if you have any code suggestions / code improvements contact me on discord then